 - The funding must be for the start-up, product commercialisation or business development of a promising high-valued business idea.

 - The venture capital firm must be a member of the Australian Private Equity and Venture Capital Association Limited (AVCAL).
-AVCAL has information about the venture capital category of membership in its Venture Capital entrepreneur visa factsheet.
+AVCAL has information about the venture capital category of membership in its Venture Capital entrepreneur visa FAQ.

 - You must have entered into a formal agreement with the venture capital firm for the funding.

 While there are many migration agencies to choose from in Australia, the level of efficiency and knowledge is vital.
-This Is Australia’s migration agents offer the best service possible.
-Contact us via our online contact form or call our Queensland office on (07) 5592 0755.